Mahomes leads Chiefs to 42-21 wild-card romp over Steelers

 Made sense that the first points would be scored on defense, too.

-After the Steelers punted for a fifth straight time, the Chiefs inexplicably had wide receiver Mecole Hardman take a snap rather than their four-time Pro Bowl quarterback.
-Darrel Williams bobbled the exchange, the ball bounced to T.J.
-Watt, and the Steelers’ All-Pro pass rusher returned the fumble 24 yards for a touchdown.
+After the Steelers punted for a fifth straight time, the Chiefs inexplicably had Hardman take a snap rather than their four-time Pro Bowl quarterback.
+Williams bobbled the exchange, Watt grabbed the fumble and Pittsburgh had a 7-0 lead.

-The play must have awakened Mahomes, who earlier had thrown his first pick in six career home playoff games.

-He responded by completing his next six passes, capping a 76-yard drive with a nifty underhand flick to McKinnon that tied the game.
+Mahomes responded by completing his next six passes, capping a 76-yard drive with a nifty underhand flick to McKinnon that tied it.
 Then the brilliant young quarterback found Pringle in the corner of the end zone for a score, and he put an exclamation mark on the half by hitting Kelce with a 48-yard touchdown strike.

 In the span of less than six minutes, Mahomes and the Chiefs had turned a seven-point deficit into a 21-7 lead.